David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 `Map` can have 0 invalid clocks.
 Thus, the inner `Map` will be slowed.

 ## Partition
-**This example demonstrates the second issue the scheduler faces: how to maintain appropriate nesting when scheduling a `Partition` or `Unpartition`**
+**This example demonstrates the another issue the scheduler faces: how to maintain appropriate nesting when scheduling a `Partition` or `Unpartition`**

 ### Single Nesting
 The first example is a single `Partition`.